anchangben/DRUGNEM/README.md

 CCAST decision trees for all cell lineage sub groups, Heatmaps of fold changes for all functional or intracellular markers across all sub populations and DRUG-NEM network and ranking list of all drug combinations with corresponding score.

+# Introduction
+drugnem uses data derived from mass cytometry (MCM) (CyTOF), which is a recently developed high throughput MCM technology for labeling single cells with metal-chelated antibodies that greatly reduce the auto fluorescence effect of individual protein signals, thereby circumventing the need for robust compensation after data generation.
+MCM has been adapted to generate high throughput drug screening single-cell signaling data using mass-tag cellular barcoding (MCB).
+This provides the input data for drugnem although other molecular datasets with a similar input data structure can be adapted as well.

+# Installation
+drugnem relies on R (>= 3.4.0) and other R libraries:
+FlowCore, party,nem, RColorBrewer, limma, RBGL,graph,Rgraphviz,statmod,
+MASS, PerformanceAnalytics, fastcluster, cluster, ggplot2, car,stats4, mvtnorm, grid, modeltools, plottrix, xts, sandwich, and zoo.
+Note nem is no more maintained in Bioconductor.
+You will need to manually install it from the included source file.
+The current drygnem implementation runs on Mac OS X 10.7 and above operating sys- tems.
+R can be installed in these systems by simply downloading the most recent R-x.y.z.tar.gz  file from http://www.r-project.org and following the system speci c instructions.To install the package using the devtools package in R simply open an R console or click the Rstudio drugnem.
+Rproj object in the package folder which automatically opens the drugnem libraries in a new stand alone Rstudio window.

+# Installing and Loading the Library using R studio

+We start by installing the drugnem library.
+>library("devtools")
+>library(roxygen2)
+>setwd("path/to/drugnem folder")
+install("drugnem")
+We start by loading the drugnem library.
+Next we create a working directory (drugnem output path) to save all drugnem output  gures and data.
+>library(drugnem)
+>dir.create(path/to/drugnem output)
+A complete installation of drugnem requires that all dependencies are loaded.

+# Installing and Loading the Library using tar or zip file
+install.packages("path/to/drugnem tar or zip file", repos = NULL, type = "source")
+> library(drugnem)